qiaoliuhub/FGPD_analytic/README.md

 $python manage.py download_xmls
 ```

 Then data was uploaded to AWS S3 with upload_dir_to_s3.py.
+This module can also be used if the raw data is originally saved in a local machine or EC2.
 Below is an example for the configure file:
 ```
 [SectionOne]
 sourceDir: SOURCEDIR